 All participants in the project must secure adequate insurance.
 In order to participate in the alternative gear portion of the project, participants will be required to provide proof of insurance prior to installation and use of alternative gear.
-In order to participate in the alternative gear portion of the project, participants must secure a minimum amount of insurance coverage.
 These required coverages include: (i) hull and machinery insurance to cover the value of your vessel; (ii) Protection and Indemnity (including Jones Act/crew cover), wreck removal, and collision with a minimum limit of \$500,000; and (iii) pollution coverage with a minimum limit of \$1 million.